Logan-Fouts/Thesis/Writing/Introduction/Introduction.md

 | **Implementation Complexity**  | Low, simple to implement                                                   | Moderate, requires understanding of geometric hashing                   | High, requires deep learning and AI expertise                                         |
 | **Dataset Domain**             | Best for straightforward, less complex image sets (e.g., documents, icons) | Effective in datasets with spatial transformations (rotations, scaling) | Diverse datasets with high detail variability (e.g., natural images, medical imaging) |

-*Figure i: Comparative Analysis of Image Detection Techniques*
+*Figure i.i: Comparative Analysis of Image Detection Techniques*

 ### Related work
 In the paper, Bimodal Fusion of Low-Level Features and High-Level Semantic Features for Near-Duplicate Video Clip Detection \cite{bimodalfusion}, a new approach for ND video clip detection is explored that is leveraged in order to increase accuracy.
 This technique is called bimodal fusion and it involves combining low-level features with high-level semantic information.
 Inspired by this idea of combining different algorithms to extract more information, our purposed approach is a layered architecture including different algorithms at each level for NDI detection.
 Since this new approach provided promising results, we intend to reform and expand upon it in a different direction.